njbirk/neovim-config/docs/language-setup.md

 :LspUninstall <name of server>
 ```

 To determine the name of the language server for the language you are using, simply search '\<language name\> LSPs/language servers'.
+For example, my preferred language server for working in Python is `pyright`.
 OR, for even easier installation, just run `:LspInstall` while editing a file and you will be prompted to select a server for that language (tab to select next option, enter to confirm).

 **NOTE:** To quit/close the Mason window after installing/uninstalling a server, just press 'q'.